simplejson/simplejson/index.rst

-Other than the *ensure_ascii* parameter, this module is defined strictly in terms of conversion between Python objects and :class:`Unicode strings <str>`, and thus does not otherwise directly address the issue of character encodings.
+Other than the *ensure_ascii* parameter, this module is defined strictly in terms of conversion between Python objects and :class:`strings <str>`, and thus does not otherwise directly address the issue of character encodings.

 The RFC prohibits adding a byte order mark (BOM) to the start of a JSON text,